napari/docs/docs/developers/architecture/app_model.md

 process_points() missing 1 required positional argument: 'points'
 ```

-Our provider was context dependent...
-Once we have an active viewer with a
+Our provider was context dependent.
+Only when we have an active viewer with a
-points layer, it can provide it:
+points layer, can it be provided:

 ```python
 >>> viewer = napari.view_points(name='Some Points')